metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/16-gatekeeper.md

 The Gatekeeper guard does not require Mint Settings.
 However, it does accept the following optional settings:

-- **Token Account** (optional): As a little disclaimer, you should very rarely need to provide this settings but it’s here if you need to.
+- **Token Account** (optional): As a little disclaimer, you should very rarely need to provide this setting but it’s here if you need to.
 This refers to the Gateway Token PDA derived from the payer and the Gatekeeper Network which is used to verify the payer's eligibility to mint.
-This PDA address can be infered by our SDKs which is why you do not need to provide it.
+This PDA address can be inferred by our SDKs which is why you do not need to provide it.
 However, some Gatekeeper Networks may issue multiple Gateway Tokens to the same wallet.
-To differenciate their PDA addresses, it uses a **Seeds** array which defaults to `[0, 0, 0, 0, 0, 0, 0, 0]`.
+To differentiate their PDA addresses, it uses a **Seeds** array which defaults to `[0, 0, 0, 0, 0, 0, 0, 0]`.

 Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
 See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-guard#gatekeeper) for more details.